Foreman runs for TD, Bears beat Panthers 16-13 to boost their shot at the top pick in the draft

 The Bears also boosted their chances at the No. 1 pick because they have Carolina’s first-rounder in 2024.
 They acquired the pick along with Moore last March for the top selection this year.
 The Panthers (1-8) are tied with Arizona — which plays Atlanta on Sunday — for the worst record in the NFL.

 Foreman gave the Bears a 16-10 lead in the third quarter with a 4-yard run.
-Chicago was clinging to a three-point lead with 1:40 remaining when Carolina’s Eddy Pineiro attempted a 59-yard field goal.
-The ball landed well short.
+Chicago was up by three with 1:40 remaining in the game when Carolina’s Eddy Pineiro missed a 59-yard field goal, the ball landing well short of the goal post.
+The Bears sealed the win when Darnell Mooney caught an 8-yard pass on third-and-seven at the 48.

 Adam Thielen caught six passes for 42 yards, and the Panthers fell to 0-5 on the road.